SummittDweller/wieting-theatre-netlify/site/TO-DO.md

   - [ ] Add a Donate Menu Item
   - [ ] Automated Creation of TBD Shows and Performances
   - [ ] Add Google, or Other, Calendar Page(s)
+  - [ ] Add Donor Recognition Text to the Home Page

 ## Add a `Donate` Menu Item

 In our old site, still running at https://wieting.TamaToledo.org, you will find a `Donate!` menu item.
 You can jump directly to it at https://wieting.tamatoledo.org/content/donate-today.
 We need the same menu item and page added to the main menu in the new site, complete with a [Donate online - One-time or monthly!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E28RAEFST2Z7Q) link as seen in the old page.

+_Note:_ Rather than adding this to the menu, I've proposed adding a new brightly colored "Donate!" button to the left of our social media (_Facebook_, _Twitter_, and _Email_) buttons near the top of the home page.

 ## Automated Creation of TBD Shows and Performances